attribyte/acp/README.md

 response to connection demand.
 When active, a segment provides logical connections from a fixed-size pool of physical connections.

+##History

+ACP was originally created in 2010.
+I was motivated to create ACP because, at the time, I couldn't find a pool that was instrumented the way I needed, or capable of being carefully tuned to supply "backpressure" when flooded with connection requests.
+(The best candidate, BoneCP, was just being introduced.)
+For several years it reliably provided connections for Gawker Media's publishing system.
+It was migrated from Bitbucket in 2014.

 ##Documentation

 * [Javadoc](https://www.attribyte.org/projects/acp/javadoc/index.html)